as51340/FER-JAVA/JAVA-Blog/README.md

 # JAVA-Blog

+## Features

-Implementation of corona blog.
+-Implementation of corona blog.

-JPA-based implementation of blog system.
+-JPA-based implementation of blog system.
+-JPA-Hibernate is used for manipulating with database -Registration
+-Login
+-Starting new thread on blog
+-Commenting existing threads
+-Removing existing threads